-This creamy lemon broccoli pasta recipe, not only is deliciously creamy, the best part of this recipe is ready to be served at your table in less than 20 minutes.
-That to me is an added bonus.
+This creamy lemon broccoli pasta recipe is not only deliciously creamy, the best part of this recipe is that it is ready to be served at your table in less than 20 minutes.

-Quick and easy this Italian pasta recipe will please the palate of everyone you serve it to.
+Quick and easy, this Italian pasta recipe will please the palate of everyone you serve.

 A green vegetable that comes into florets, which may resemble miniature trees.